ajay3121/practice_rails/README.md

 # README
-#complete ruby on rails development project by ajay mali
+#first test commit on complete ruby on rails development project by ajay mali
 * ...